samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 ***Patient Defense.*** When you expend a Focus Point to use Patient Defense, you gain a number of [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to two rolls of your Martial Arts die.

 ***Step of the Wind.*** When you expend a Focus Point to use Step of the Wind, you can choose a willing creature within 5 feet of yourself that is Large or smaller.
 You move the creature with you until the end of your turn.
-The creature’s movement doesn’t provoke [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).
+The creature's movement doesn't provoke [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).

 ### Level 10: Self-Restoration

 Through sheer force of will, you can remove one of the following conditions from yourself at the end of each of your turns: [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition), [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition), or [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition).

-In addition, forgoing food and drink doesn’t give you levels of [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition).
+In addition, forgoing food and drink doesn't give you levels of [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition).

 ### Level 13: Deflect Energy